openactive/stripe-extension/header.md

 }
 ```

-Note that some Broker use cases will capture the `customer` details on the same page as the card details, and the Stripe Extension must be used consistently (or not) for the same Order UUID, hence the above MUST be included in both C1 and C2.
+Note that some Broker use cases will capture the `customer` details on the same page as the card details, and the Stripe Extension MUST be used consistently (or not) for the same Order UUID, hence the above MUST be included in both C1 and C2.

 ### C1/C2 response